-“Mathematics education should be so much more than just passing exams and Mathematics Mastery will help us achieve this.
-We want every child to not just pass GCSE mathematics but pass with top grades and to leave school with a love of mathematics. ”
+“Mathematics education should be so much more than just passing exams, we want every child to not just pass GCSE mathematics but pass with top grades and to leave school with a love of mathematics. ”

 Basically we want every school leaver to achieve a strong foundation in mathematics, with no student left behind.
 Our aim is for students to be in a position to choose, if they so wish, to study A level and degree level science, technology, engineering and mathematics related subjects.

 The curriculum has problem solving at the heart, encouraging the use of mathematical language to promote accurate explanations and justification.

-A typical Mathematics lesson is made up of a ‘Do Now’ task which a student will do on their own as the teacher takes the register and will be based on learning from previous lessons or concepts learnt at primary school.
-Then there will be new learning, where the teacher will explain a concept followed by a ‘talk task’ which will encourage a student to develop mathematical curiosity and language.
+A typical Mathematics lesson is made up of a ‘Do Now’ task, which a student will do on their own immediately on entry and may be based on prior learning, problem solving or investigation Then there will be new learning, where the teacher will explain a concept followed by a ‘worked example’ then ‘your turn’.
 There will be exercises to develop learning of a particular concept and this will involve a mixture of group work, individual learning or paired work.
 To aid the sense of discovery and to encourage problem solving we will be using manipulatives in lessons.
 You may have used them when you were in school – they include bead strings, dienes blocks, fraction counters, cuisenaire rods, 100 grids, number lines and multilink cubes.
 The use of manipulatives coupled with a constant focus on problem solving will mean that students are much more able to understand mathematical concepts.